 FAQs About Kielbasa and Potatoes Recipe

-To store leftovers, place them in an airtight container in the refrigerator.
-Properly stored, they can last for up to 3-4 days.
-Reheat in the skillet or microwave until heated through before serving again.
+Keep them in a sealed container in the fridge—up to 3–4 days.
+Reheat in a skillet or microwave before eating.

 Can I add other vegetables?